Generic selectors

 Fractions.
-Mixed numbers and operations
+Representation, mixed numbers and operations

 Fractions are a fundamental part of mathematics.
 They are used to represent numbers that are not whole numbers, allowing to express relationships of parts of a whole.
 A fraction consists of two parts: the numerator and the denominator.
 The numerator indicates the number of parts that are taken or considered, while the denominator indicates how many parts the whole is divided into.
 For example, in the fraction 3/4, the numerator is 3 and the denominator is 4.